Why should you consider an addition instead of just renovating? The answer is simple... Higher home value.

 Let’s start to refine the range...

-When narrowing that cost per square foot, here at Bellweather Design-Build most of our clients end up spending between $250 and $350 per square foot.
+When narrowing that cost per square foot, here at Bellweather Design-Build most of our clients end up spending between $250 and $450 per square foot.
 These costs include all labor and materials but do not include any design fees or planning costs.
 Our typical range makes sense if you consider that we don’t often work on projects in the low or the higher end of the cost scale.
-For instance, with a few exceptions, we rarely produce a $50,000 kitchen and we rarely produce a $200,000 kitchen.
+For instance, with a few exceptions, we rarely produce a $100,000 kitchen and we rarely produce a $250,000 kitchen.
 You already know that you can purchase a refrigerator for $1,000 or $25,000; it’s just a matter of taste.
-Most of our clients choose somewhere in the middle.
+Most of our clients choose to spend somewhere in the middle.

 Before I pose some questions about preferences and discuss the cost drivers, I want to note that there are ‘collateral remodeling’ considerations to take into account.
-Your addition may trigger changes to your existing house, both optional and necessary.
+Your addition design direction may trigger unexpected changes to your existing house, some optional and some necessary.
 For instance, you may have in mind that your addition will involve opening up the back of a small bathroom or kitchen to expand it.
-That will require that some portion of your existing house needs renovation work at an additional cost.
+That will require that some portion of your existing home be renovated at an additional cost.

 Similarly, a new 3rd story addition added to your 2 story home will need a stair which will similarly require some level of renovation to your existing home.
 You may want to include a rear yard deck or a roof deck or a pilot house.
 These additional costs will be important to reserve in your budget and are not included here in the square footage for additions calculations.